Messaging best practices

 Examples of valid opt-out keywords: "STOP", "Stop", "ARRET", "Arret", "arrett".

 For toll-free SMS, there is no need to send an acknowledgment to the consumer.
 The opt-out confirmation message returned to a consumer is generic and gives instructions on how to opt back into service again with the message sender’s phone number.
-Below is an example of the opt-out confirmation message sent from Edify:
+Below is an example of the opt-out confirmation message sent from Avaya:

 Example: NETWORK MSG: You replied with the word "STOP" which blocks all texts sent from this number.
 Text back "UNSTOP" to receive messages again.